salamzakeer/learn01/README.md

 # learn01
-this is the my 1st andriod studio - git work experence - learn
+this is the my 1st andriod studio - git work exper - learn